wui-hong/tp/docs/DeveloperGuide.md

 ![Overview of Person Class](images/PersonClassDiagram.png)

 The `Person` class is the main class in the `seedu.addressbook.person` package.
-It represents a person in the address book and is composed of the following classes:
+It represents a person in the application and is composed of the following classes:

 * `Name`: The name of the person.
+It must be unique and cannot be null.
 * `Phone`: The phone number of the person.
 * `Email`: The email address of the person.
 * `Address`: The address of the person.